wp-plugins/car-demon/readme.txt

 * Initial Public Release

 == Upgrade Notice ==
-The newest release of Car Demon has a featured called Content Replacement that makes it much easier to use with a wider range of themes.
+Please remember to backup your site before upgrading.
 If you experience issues after upgrading go to Appearances->Car Display Options and make sure the option is set to default.
+If you still have issues please post your problem at the Car Demon support forum at WordPress.org

+Please be as detailed as possible and include a link to your site.
+It might also be helpful to know what version you upgraded from.

+You might consider downloading a copy of the previous version that you were using from the Developers tab on the Car Demon page at WordPress.org

 It might also be helpful to cross fingers, spin around three times and backup everything before you upgrade.
 Just a suggestion.